codein-ca/pwa-playground/README.md

 # step-by-step-calculator

-Calculator app for cost estimation
+Calculator app for cost estimation deployed locally on [GH pages](https://danielriodejaneiro.github.io/step-by-step-calculator/)

 ## Setup instructions
 - Create folder on server and files to be served